Fixed-energy harmonic functions: The Jacobian

 It is worth pointing out the interpretation of this proof in terms of tilings.
 If $G$ is planar, the proof starts with a rectangle tiling with combinatorial structure described by $G$, and then studies the effect of isotopy on the diagram.
-Moving a horizontal segment corresponds to changing the value of $h$ at a single point, which is an eigenvalue $-1$ of $J_{\log}$: the relative change of the conductances (widths over heights) move in the opposite direction as the relative change of areas (widths times heights).
-Moving a vertical segment corresponds to the eigenvalue $+1$: the relative change of the conductances move in the same direction as the relative change of areas.
+Moving a horizontal segment corresponds to changing the value of $h$ at a single point, which is an eigenvector of $J_{\log}$ of eigenvalue $-1$: the conductances (widths over heights) change in the opposite direction as the areas (widths times heights).
+Moving a vertical segment corresponds to the eigenvalue $+1$: the conductances change in the same direction as the areas.